Saatvik1/LLM-Causal-Dependency-Study/README.md

 * 1_0_FinalProjNLP_DS_2 -> DistilBERT Workflow and Testing
 * Modified_Test/Train -> Modified CaT-Bench plans
 * Gemini_Prediction_Results -> Raw data of Gemini's test results
+* prompt.txt -> Text file of prompts used in testing (Idea 2 and Idea 3)

 # Modifications
 * cat-bench within python dataframes, using pandas, did not save to the files.
 Saved the changes to csv's in between like rds_train rds_test